-Out of sight, out of mind is the key.
-It’s just easier for you when you don’t constantly see what they’re up to, who they’re spending time with, and how they are living their life without you.
+Trust me, it’s just easier when you don’t constantly see what they’re up to, who they’re spending time with, and how they are living their life without you.

-2. Cut all contact.
+3. Cut all contact

 This means you have to stop texting them, calling them, emailing them, or hanging out with them.

-3. Don’t try to suppress your feelings.
+4. Don’t try to suppress your feelings